-Commedia dell’arte was an early form of professional theatre, originating from Italy, that was popular in Europe from the 16th to the 18th century.
+Commedia dell’arte was an early form of professional theater, originating from Italy, that was popular in Europe from the 16th to the 18th century.
 The characters of the commedia usually represent fixed social types and stock characters, such as foolish old men, devious servants, and enraptured lovers.
 The characters of The Barber of Seville are inspired by those same stock characters.
 Learn all about them below!

 - Harlequin (Figaro) – The Servant.
 Light-hearted, nimble, and astute, Harlequin often acts to thwart the plans of his master with wit and resourcefulness.